Code-Institute-Submissions/memory-blocks/testing.md

   12. Submitted the form to verify that a message sent successfully appeared on the homepage.
   13. Clicked on the play button to verify it redirected to the game page.

-- Game page - pre-game
+- Game page - pre-game stage

   1. Hovered over the easy, medium and hard buttons to verify the hover colour change worked as expected.
   2. Hovered over the back arrow to verify the hover colour change worked as expected.